Cat Cafes in Shinjuku, Tokyo

 Shinjuku, Tokyo

-Cat Cafe Mocha Shinjuku, nestled in Tokyo’s lively Shinjuku district, offers a cozy haven for cat enthusiasts aged 6 and up (children under 12 require adult supervision).
-Conveniently located on the 2nd floor at 3-31-5 Shinjuku, just a 2-minute walk from JR Shinjuku Station’s East Exit, it operates daily from 10:00 AM to 8:00 PM (last entry at 7:30 PM) with no reservations needed.
-For an admission fee starting at 30 minutes (extendable in 10-minute increments) and an optional ¥350 for unlimited vending machine drinks, guests can relax with a diverse group of cats, enjoying their playful twice-daily feeding sessions—some cats gobble eagerly while others dawdle charmingly.
-Limited-edition cat snacks are available for purchase to enhance the bonding experience, though rules like no chasing or flash photography ensure the cats’ comfort.
-With its warm ambiance and prime location, it’s a perfect retreat amid Shinjuku’s bustling energy.
+Cat Cafe Mocha Shinjuku, nestled in Tokyo's lively Shinjuku district, offers a cozy haven for cat enthusiasts aged 6 and up (children under 12 require adult supervision).
+Conveniently located on the 2nd floor at 3-31-5 Shinjuku, just a 2-minute walk from JR Shinjuku Station's East Exit, no reservations are needed.
+Admission is charged in 30-minute increments (extendable in 10-minute intervals), with an optional ¥350 for unlimited vending machine drinks.
+Guests can relax with a diverse group of cats and enjoy their playful feeding sessions, where some cats gobble eagerly while others dawdle charmingly.
+Limited-edition cat snacks are available for purchase to enhance the bonding experience, though rules like no chasing or flash photography ensure the cats' comfort.
+With its warm ambiance and prime location, it's a perfect retreat amid Shinjuku's bustling energy.

 Cat Cafe Nyankoto